hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 We probably can’t tell who committed a crime based on the coding style (*can we?*).
 But, let’s say in a team of ten developers, if there are no strict standards to follow, I believe it’s possible to identify who wrote a code block without looking at the author information.

-In this post, I’ll list down different ways of writing code I’ve encountered and remember throughout my career as a Software Engineer.
-I’ll focus on Java, but some are applicable in general.
+In this post, I’ll list a number of different ways of writing code I’ve encountered throughout my career as a Software Engineer.
+I’ll focus mostly on Java, but some things are applicable in general.

-I’ll also take a stab and give my perspective on whether it is just a coding preference that we shouldn’t care about, or perhaps there is a right (and wrong) way of doing it.
+I’ll also offer my perspective on whether it is just a coding preference that we shouldn’t care about, or if perhaps there is a right (and wrong) way of doing it.

-# Multiple “return” Or Single “return”
+# Multiple or single “return”

 ![](https://miro.medium.com/max/700/1*NNP98veaLxsykgqKP876Ig.png)